blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 pnpm add @blockchain-lab-um/masca-connector
 ```

-Connector has an exposed function for installing the Masca snap.
+Connector has an exposed method for installing the Masca snap.
 For ease of use, the connector package also exposes all the functions and types from `@blockchain-lab-um/masca-types` and `@blockchain-lab-um/utils` NPM packages.

 ```typescript
 export async function enableMasca(